Center for Learning and Professional Education

 - Magnet Schools on Campus – University of Hartford Magnet School (Pre K-5) and the University High School of Science and Engineering (9-12).

-- Montessori Studies – in partnership with the Association Montessori Internationale, Montessori Training Center of New England, and Montessori Magnet School at Annie Fisher.
+- Montessori Studies – in partnership with the Association Montessori Internationale, Montessori Training Center Northeast, and Montessori Magnet School at Annie Fisher.

 - Teacher Quality Partnership Grant: This project is providing secondary social studies teachers with a yearlong professional learning opportunity that targets content areas in history and civics and government, aligned with the new Connecticut Social Studies Frameworks.
 It also affords participants with opportunities to learn about and apply Universal Design for Learning (UDL), a scientifically valid framework for proactively designing curricula, implementing instruction, and assessing learning so all students have equal access to learning.
 UDL complements and promotes an inquiry-based instructional focus, grounded in the idea that students learn best when provided with multiple opportunities and varied, flexible means to access content and apply knowledge.
-Diana J. LaRocco, assistant professor in the University of Hartford's doctoral program in educational leadership, is the principal investigator and coordinator of the project.
-Read about the 2015 summer institute, made possible through this initiative.
+Read about the 2015 summer institute made possible through this initiative.

 This project is funded by a federal grant under Title II of the No Child Left Behind Act (P.L.
 107-110) administered by the State of Connecticut Office of Higher Education.
 Opinions and findings expressed herein do not necessarily reflect the position or policy of the U.S. Department of Education or the State of Connecticut Office of Higher Education, and no official endorsement by either of these agencies should be inferred.

-- Training Partnership with Rwandan Teachers- Led by Joe Olzacki, director of the Rwandan teacher education program, ENHP faculty and area educators have engaged Rwandan teachers in a strong program of training courses and events designed to broaden their knowledge and skills.
+- Rwandan Teacher Education Program- Led by Joe Olzacki, director of the Rwandan teacher education program, ENHP faculty and area educators have engaged Rwandan teachers in a strong program of training courses and events designed to broaden their knowledge and skills.
 They, in turn, share their learning with their colleagues as leaders within the Rwandan schools.
 The University team is conducting month-long trainings bi-annually in Rwanda with the goal of educating a large percentage of Rwandan teachers over the next 10 years.
-View photos

 - Wintonbury – a collaborative agreement benefitting both University and Wintonbury students while informing the practice of professionals and leaders at both sites.